tmolitor-stud-tu/mod_push_appserver/README.md

 Pushes having priority `high` are always delivered, even in doze mode, thus should be used for chat apps.

+### XEP-0050 Ad-Hoc Command API
+This interface resembles more or less what Conversations is doing, but with some small differences:
+- the command is named "v1-register-push" instead of "register-push-gcm"
+- the device id field is called "node" instead of "device-id"
+- the new field "type" was added.
+This can be used to specify the push type just as it is done using the http based API.

+[This Gist][5] demonstrates the changes needed to Conversations to use this appserver instead of inputmice's p2.

+See [XEP-0050][6] for more info regarding Ad-Hoc Commands.

 ### HTTP API endpoints

 All `POST` endpoints can be used via `GET` to get back a simple html form which